Abstract Submission Open Now

 - Presenters are required to submit a 2-page extended abstract which should include a short abstract (250 words).

-- Please use this file to prepare your abstract.
+- Please use these files to prepare your abstract (RAR folder).
 Abstracts that do not meet the required criteria will be sent back to the author to be re-formatted.

 - Required structure: Title, Author/s, Affiliation/s, Short Abstracts (250 words), Keywords, Introduction/Problem, Method/Tools, Results, Conclusion.
 You must adhere to the document format requirements of IOS Press.